adityapatel1010/Physics-Informed-Graph-Neural-Network/README.markdown

 computational efficiency but also provides insights into the underlying dynamics of particle interactions.
-By integrating Graph Neural Networks (GNNs) into particle-based simulations, our objective is to enhance the computational efficiency, precision, and interpretability of modeling complex fluid dynamics.
+By integrating Graph Neural Networks (GNNs) into particle-based simulations, our objective is to enhance the computational efficiency, precision, and interpretability of modelling complex fluid dynamics.

 **Algorithm:**